XanaduAI/Xanadu-Quantum-Codebook/nodes/H.4/Lesson.md

 **Learning outcomes**

-- *Describe the utility of diagonalizing a Hamiltonian for simulation, and diagonalize in a simple case.*
+- *Describe the utility of diagonalizing a Hamiltonian for simulation, and diagonalize a simple case.*
 - *See how nontrivial computational problems can be encoded in ground states.*

 ---

 You might wonder if understanding the physics of a Hamiltonian will give us some shortcuts for simulating the corresponding system.
 This turns out to be true!
-We can generalize the observation that $Z$ exponentiated acts simply on eigenvectors of $Z$, for instance,
+We can generalize the observation that $Z$, when exponentiated, acts simply on eigenvectors of $Z$, for instance,

 $$
 e^{i\alpha t Z} \vert 0\rangle = e^{i\alpha t} \vert 0\rangle,